flipperdevices/flipperzero-firmware/README.md

 * Weather stations are often too in the 433.92Mhz OOK.
 * For car keys, try 443.92 OOK650 and 868.35 Mhz in OOK or 2FSK.

-# Installing the app on the Flipper
+# Installing the app from source

 * Download the Flipper Zero dev kit and build it:
 ```